strobostro/pythoney/README.md

 # pythoney
 A simple tool to create passive honeypots.

-The basic idea behind pythoney is to dynamically open TCP listener when a port is requested.
+The basic idea behind pythoney is to dynamically open a TCP listener when a port is requested.

 Pythoney (pythoney.py) is based on iptables nfqueue and scapy :
   - nfqueue delegates filtering decisions to a userland program